Correcting Gradient-Based Circuit Localization via Interaction-Aware Backpropagation: Gradient Interaction Modifications

 \subsection{Temperature-adjusted softmax gradients}

-TSG modifies backpropagation through attention to address the self-repair problem presented in \Cref{sec:self-repair-proof}.
-The motivation behind TSG is well explained through the "firing squad" analogy from \citet{pearlCausality2009}: two soldiers fire at a prisoner, and we want to measure the causal importance of each soldier for the prisoner's death.
-If we measure this by separately preventing each soldier from firing, we would incorrectly conclude that both are innocent, since either shot alone is fatal.
-To measure their true responsibility, we must simultaneously prevent both shooters from firing.
+TSG modifies backpropagation through attention to address the self-repair problem from \Cref{sec:self-repair-proof}.
+The motivation is captured by Pearl's ``firing squad'' analogy~\citep{pearlCausality2009}: two soldiers fire at a prisoner, and we want each soldier's causal importance.
+Preventing each from firing in turn misleadingly suggests both are innocent, since either shot alone is fatal; their true responsibility is revealed only by jointly preventing both.

-Attention self-repair exhibits similar OR-gate behavior to the firing squad example.
-The gradient of the output with respect to the attention scores measures the effect of perturbing each attention score separately.
-Instead, we designed TSG to approximate the effect of perturbing multiple attention scores simultaneously.
-We developed TSG empirically by evaluating which techniques led to the fastest and most accurate approximation of jointly ablating multiple attention scores, while also producing faithful explanations.
-We will later demonstrate the accuracy of this approximation.
+Attention self-repair has the same OR-gate structure: ablating any single attention score with significant softmax weight leaves the output unchanged because the others compensate.
+Standard gradients measure the effect of perturbing each score in isolation and so become small at exactly the influential scores (\Cref{prop:self-repair}).
+TSG instead approximates the gradient that would arise under simultaneous perturbation of multiple attention scores.
+We developed TSG empirically, selecting techniques that best approximated joint ablation while producing faithful explanations; we validate the approximation in \Cref{sec:results}.

-During backpropagation, TSG recomputes the softmax with a higher temperature ($T > 1$) before computing the softmax gradients.
-This results in a more uniform distribution of attention weights: large attention weights decrease while small weights increase.
-This increases our set of positions with significant weights $\mathcal{I}_{\epsilon} = \{k : \bm{s}_k > \epsilon\}$.
-Recall that for self-repair to occur, the gradients $\frac{\partial z}{\partial \bm{s}_j}$ must be approximately uniform across all positions in $\mathcal{I}_{\epsilon}$.
-By expanding $\mathcal{I}_{\epsilon}$ to include more positions, we increase the probability of a value vector disrupting the uniformity condition.
-When this uniformity condition is broken, the two terms in \Cref{eq:softmax_grad} no longer completely cancel each other out, allowing for non-zero gradients.
+During backpropagation, TSG recomputes the softmax with an elevated temperature ($T > 1$) before computing the softmax gradients.
+This flattens the distribution: large weights shrink and small weights grow, enlarging the set $\mathcal{I}_\epsilon$ of significant positions from \Cref{prop:self-repair}.
+The proposition's bound is small only when \Cref{ass:repair} holds on $\mathcal{I}_\epsilon$, requiring that the contributions $g_k$ agree across $\mathcal{I}_\epsilon$.
+Enlarging $\mathcal{I}_\epsilon$ admits positions whose contributions are unlikely to match, so the pairwise differences $g_j-g_k$ in \eqref{eq:softmax_grad} no longer all vanish, and the gradient survives.